ebirukov/telegramCommandBot/README.md

 Add [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets)

-HEROKU_API_KEY (You can find it in your heroku homepage account settings)
+HEROKU_API_KEY - API key for authentication.
+You can find it in your heroku homepage account settings

 TELEGRAM_APITOKEN - [telegram bot api token](https://tlgrm.ru/docs/bots#kak-sozdat-bota)

+HEROKU_EMAIL - Email that you use with heroku